 F: From the get-go, due to our conflicting work schedules, we knew we had to put in effort into making time for each other.
 It was especially tough during my Investigation Officer days, as my wife was working shifts while I was working irregular hours.
 To mitigate that, I would make time to pick her up from work on my days off.
-Doing that so that we could spend some time together, despite having only a couple of hours of sleep, was well worth it.
+Doing that so only a couple of hours of sleep, was well worth it.